ietf-wg-cellar/matroska-specification/chapters.md

 A `ChapterAtom` element can contain other `ChapterAtom` elements.
 That element is a `Parent Chapter` and the `ChapterAtom` elements it contains are `Nested Chapters`.

+Nested Chapters can be useful to tag small parts of a Segment that already have tags or add Chapter Codec commands on smaller parts of a Segment that already have Chapter Codec commands.

 The `ChapterTimeStart` of a `Nested Chapter` **MUST** be greater than or equal to the `ChapterTimeStart` its `Parent Chapter`.

 If the `Parent Chapter` of a `Nested Chapter` has a `ChapterTimeEnd`, the `ChapterTimeStart` of that `Nested Chapter`